Nargeshdb/ResourceLeakDocker/README.md

 #### Kicking the tires

 If you just want to make sure that everything **can** run, we suggest running the following commands.
-First, start the Docker image:

-TODO: command to start the Docker image
+Load the docker image following the commands above.

 Then, within the Docker image in the initial directory (`/home/fse`), analyze
 plume-util: